Guruprasad1399/TaskManagement/readme.md

 3. Restore NuGet Packages:
    Right-click on the solution in Solution Explorer and select "Restore NuGet Packages".

-4.Set Up the Database:
+4.Set Up the Database and create Tables needed for the applciation:
 Ensure your MySQL instance is running.
-Use Entity Framework Core migrations to set up your database.

 5. Configure the Application:
    Update the appsettings.json file with your database connection string.